boscoh/pdbremix/readme.md

 title: pdbremix documentation
 ---
----
 # pdbremix

-`pdbremix` is a library for analyzing protein structures
+`pdbremix` is a library to analyze protein structures and protein simulations

 The library consists of:

 1. tools to analyze and view PDB structures
-2. tools to run MD simulations and analyze trajectories
+2. tools to run MD simulations and analyze MD trajectories
 3. python interface to analyze PDB structures
-4. python interface to run molecular-dynamics and analyze trajectories
+4. python interface for MD simulations and MD trajectories

 The library works with PyPy for significant speed-ups.

 ## Installation

-Download from github [zip][1].
+Download from github:

+&nbsp; &nbs; [\[package-zip]][1]

 And install: